ivanafeldfeber/pytorch-projects/README.md

 # pytorch-projects
-All the projects I submitted to the Deep Learning Nanodegree at Udacity
+In this branch you can find all the projects I submitted to the Deep Learning Nanodegree at Udacity

 1. Bike-sharing patterns using only fully connected neural networks
 2. Dogbreed predictor using CNNs